 70. Economies afforded by code systems.-a.
 It is obvious that messages cryptographed by means of a code book are secret only when the code book is kept secret.
 There are however code systems the purpose of which does not include the factor of secrecy.
 They are intended merely for economy.
-This possibility arises from the fact that code books afford a means for abbreviating or condensing the secret code.

-writing necessary to convey a given amount of information, since a single comparatively short group of code characters may represent a whole word of as many as 15 or more letters, a long phrase, or a complete sentence.
+This possibility arises from the fact that code books afford a means for abbreviating or condensing the writing necessary to convey a given amount of information, since a single comparatively short group of code characters may represent a whole word of as many as 15 or more letters, a long phrase, or a complete sentence.
 Thus, as a rule, the code text of a message is much shorter than the plain text, a result which is very conducive to economy in communication.
 Naturally, the condensing power of a code book varies with its size,- that is, with the extensiveness of its vocabulary or contents, since in a small book there can be listed only the most common words and only a few phrases and sentences; whereas, in a large book practically all the words likely to be used in telegraphic communication and many common phrases and sentences may be included.
 When a code book is intended only to condense the text for purposes of economy, it is called a nonsecret code.
 Examples of such codes may be found in the ordinary commercial codes already referred to, which are purchasable from book dealers.
-A code book may combine the features of economy and secrecy, in which case the book itself must be safeguarded from the enemy as a b.
+A code book may combine the features of economy and secrecy, in which case the book itself must be safeguarded from the enemy as a secret code.

+b.
 Economy expressible in terms of money is not the only form of economy that code systems afford, so far as the user of codes is concerned.
-There is in addition a very noticeable saving in time and labor in cryptographing, copying, and general handling of code as compared with cipher.
+There is in addition a very noticeable saving in time and labor in cryptographing, copying, and general handling of code as compared with "hand-operated, pencil and paper" cipher methods or with cipher machines not equipped for keyboard operation.
 These are extremely important in military cryptography.
-Furthermore, the simplicity of the processes involved in cryptographing and decryptographing code messages as compared with those involved in the case of cipher results in an economy in time and labor-two additional important advantages of code.
+Furthermore, the simplicity of the processes involved in cryptographing and decryptographing code messages as compared with those involved in the case of cipher constitute two additional important advantages of code.